particle-iot/docs/src/content/reference/device-os/firmware.md

 | System.reset() | Boot after software reset | Yes | Yes/No | No | Yes |
 | Hard reset | Boot after hard reset | Yes | Yes/No | No | Yes |

 <sup>[1]</sup> Note: If VBAT is floating when powering up for the first time, SRAM remains uninitialized.
 When using this feature for Backup RAM, it is recommended to have VBAT connected to a 3V3 or a known good power source on system first boot.
-When using this feature for Extra RAM, it is recommended to jumper VBAT to GND to ensure it always initializes on system first boot.
+When using this feature for Extra RAM, it is recommended to jumper VBAT to GND on the Photon, P1, and Electron to ensure it always initializes on system first boot.
+On the Electron, VBAT is tied to 3V3 and you must not connect it to GND.
-{{/if}}

-{{#if has-nrf52}}
-A 3068 bytes section of backup RAM is provided for storing values that are maintained across system reset and hibernate sleep mode.
-Unlike EEPROM emulation, the backup RAM can be accessed at the same speed as regular RAM and does not have any wear limitations.

-On Gen 3 devices (Argon, Boron, B Series SoM), retained memory is only initialized in Device OS 1.5.0 and later.
-In prior versions, retained memory would always be uninitialized on first power-up.
-{{/if}}
+{{note op="end"}}

+---

 ### Storing data in Backup RAM (SRAM)